Mixture of Cluster-conditional LoRA Experts for Vision-language Instruction Tuning: Introduction

+We validate effectiveness of MoCLE on InstructBLIP~\cite{Dai2023InstructBLIPTG} and LLaVA-1.5 \cite{liu2023improved} and observe remarkable performance gains compared to dense models and other MoE baselines\cite{chen2024octavius,chen2024llava}.

-The main contributions of this work contain three parts. \begin{enumerate} \item We identify the negative transfer phenomenon~\cite{liu2022task,zhili2023task} of task conflicts during instruction tuning of LVLMs. \item We propose the \textit{Mixture of Cluster-conditional LoRA Experts} (MoCLE), a novel parameter-efficient finetuning framework suitable for the vision-language instruction tuning, to mitigate task conflicts and enjoy the benefits of huge data training simultaneously. \item The proposed MoCLE method achieves remarkable performance gains on the unseen held-out tasks compared with a strong baseline model InstructBLIP~\cite{Dai2023InstructBLIPTG}. \end{enumerate}
+The main contributions of this work contain the following three parts, \begin{enumerate} \item We identify the negative transfer phenomenon \cite{liu2022task,zhili2023task} as tasks conflict during instruction tuning of LVLMs. \item We propose \textit{Mixture of Cluster-conditional LoRA Experts} (MoCLE), a novel parameter-efficient finetuning framework suitable for the vision-language instruction tuning, to mitigate task conflicts and enjoy the benefits of huge data training simultaneously. \item Our proposed MoCLE achieves remarkable performance gains on held-in/out tasks compared to dense models and other MoE baselines\cite{chen2024octavius,chen2024llava}. \end{enumerate}